paperless-ngx/paperless-ngx/docs/setup.md

 - The task scheduler of paperless, which is used to execute periodic tasks such as email checking and maintenance, requires a [redis](https://redis.io/) message broker instance.
-The docker-compose route takes care of that.
+The Docker Compose route takes care of that.
 - The layout of the folder structure for your documents and data remains the same, so you can just plug your old docker volumes into paperless-ngx and expect it to find everything where it should be.